100+ TRAVEL APPS FOR WAYFARERS

 Big Blue has been with me through it all

-The adrenaline of the fall begins to ware, the pain in my joints now incendiary.
+The adrenaline of the fall begins to wear, the pain in my joints now incendiary.
 I sit, sullen, swollen, defeated.
 The group shares individual stories of spills in an attempt to make me feel better.

 I exercise my hand, stretching it open and closed to test the validity of the sprain.
 The last two of us have made it down the trail so the team begins lunch service.
 We’ve got another two hours to go today, all downhill, to base camp.
 My knee screams at the thought of the inevitable pressure of a downward climb.